plblum/jivs/planning/ModelRules Design for Configuration.md

 Reason:

 * configuration is static and reusable
+  * **Alert: a configuration may contain callbacks and function pointers.
+These are not intended to survive a page regeneration.
+Callbacks can be restored as the page regenerates due to their well known nature.
+  Functions do not have this safety net.**
 * `ValidationManager` is stateful and must be created anew for each `configure()` call

 ### 10.1 ICachingService